Below are key drivers of Baidu's value that present opportunities for upside or downside to the current Trefis price estimate for Baidu:

 Though Qihoo 360 and Sogou have emerged as credible players in the desktop online search market, Baidu has gained dominance over the country's mobile search market.
 Baidu also competes with Bing and Google China in the domestic search market.

 Demand from online advertisers for keyword advertising on Baidu sites could continue to cause upward pressure on Baidu's Revenue per Search.

-The Internet penetration rate has steadily increased from 19% in 2008 to over 55% in 2017.
-China’s Internet penetration rate remains low compared to developed countries (for example, the U.S, U.K, France and Japan have penetration rates of over 85%).
+The Internet penetration rate has steadily increased but Internet penetration rate remains low compared to developed countries (for example, the U.S, U.K, France and Japan.

 Relatively low penetration rates translate into better opportunities for growth as the user base still remains low compared to the total population of the state.

 Chinese Online video market has exploded in recent years driven by increasing penetration of smartphone users as well as high speed internet in the region.
 This is expected to continue to drive iQiyi online video streaming revenues in the coming years.

 Baidu’s market share in desktop searches has decreased in recent years, as Qihoo 360 and Sogou have seen significant gains.
 Nevertheless, Baidu has been able to retain its dominance over the mobile search market (commanding more than 80% market share).
 Yet Qihoo 360 is taking aggressive measures to increase its share in the mobile search market.
 If it does so, it could make a serious dent in Baidu’s market leadership.
 Additionally, since Qihoo and Sogou are ramping up their search monetization, this could also impact Baidu’s ability to raise prices on ad units.